WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.13.4 ###
-* Update Plyr to latest
+* Change: Update Plyr to latest
-* Fix small bug in media seeking URL detection
+* Fix: Small bug in media seeking URL detection
+* Fix: PHP notice when non-existing taxonomy used in feed URL

 ### 2.13.3 ###
 * New: Add an option to use native player in Safari